-a.
-Vestibule training:
+1. Vestibule training:

 In this method, actual work conditions are simulated in a classroom.
-Material, fifes and equipment - those that are used in actual job performance are also used in the training.
+Material, files and equipment - those that are used in actual job performance are also used in the training.
 This type of training s commonly used for training personnel for clerical and semi-skilled jobs.
 The duration of this training ranges from a few days to a few weeks.
 Theory can be related to practice in this method.

-- b.
-Role playing: It is defined as a method of human interaction that involves realistic behavior in imaginary situations.
-This method of training involves action, doing and practice.
-The participants play the role of certain characters, such as the production manager, mechanical engineer, superintendents, maintenance engineers, quality control inspectors, foreman, workers and the like.
-Method is mostly used for developing interpersonal interactions and relations. - c.
-Lecture method: The lecture is a traditional and direct method of instruction.
+- 2. Lecture method: The lecture is a traditional and direct method of instruction.
 The instructor organizes the material and gives in to a group of trainees in the form of a talk.
 To be effective, the lecture must motivate and create interest among the trainees.
 An advantage of lecture method is that it is direct and can be used for a large group of trainees.
 Thus, costs and time involved are reduced.
-The major limitation of the lecture method is that it does not provide for transfer of training effectively. - d.
-Conference/discussion approach: In this method, the trainer delivers a lecture and involves the trainee in a discussion so that his doubt the job gets clarified.
+The major limitation of the lecture method is that it does not provide for transfer of training effectively. - 3.
+Conference approach: In this method, the trainer delivers a lecture and involves the trainee in a discussion so that his doubt the job gets clarified.
 When big organizations use this method, the trainees uses audio-visual aids such as black boards, mockups and slides; in some cases the lectures are videotaped or audio taped.
-Even the trainee's presentation can be taped for self confrontation and self assessment. - The conference is thus, group-centered approach where there is a classification of ideas, communication of procedures and standards to the trainees.
-Those individuals who have a general educational background and whatever specific skills are required such as typing, shorthand, office equipment operation, filing, indexing, recording etc. may ne provided with specific instructions to handle their respective jobs. - e.
-Programmed instruction: This method has become popular in recent years.
-The subject matter to be learned is presented in a series of carefully planned sequential units.
-These units are arranged from simple to more complex levels of instruction.
-The trainee goes through these units by answering questions or filing the blanks.
-This method is thus, expensive and time-consuming.
+Even the trainee's presentation can be taped for self confrontation and self assessment.